rgeorgiev583/dotfiles/README.md

 # Installation

-Use the install script in the repo, providing macro definitions (if needed) on stdin.
+Use the `install-dotfiles.sh` script in the repo, providing macro definitions (if needed) on stdin.
 Each definition goes on a separate line with the following syntax:

-    $ ./install.sh
+    $ ./install-dotfiles.sh
     ${FILE_PATH1} ${MACRO_NAME1}=${MACRO_VALUE1}
     ${FILE_PATH2} ${MACRO_NAME2}=${MACRO_VALUE2}
     ...